-A requirement of the course is to create some quality GeoGebra files, implement them with students and submit a report on the implementation experience.
+A requirement of this GeoGebra online course is to create some quality GeoGebra files, implement them with students and submit a report on the implementation experience.
 Below are some example implementation reports.

 I have used Geogebra, largely for teaching functions across multiple grade levels.
 I have used it both for demonstration and as a student-centered investigation.
 I have found that I really need to think about my questioning beforehand, as good questioning is key to students understanding the concept.

 I find Geogebra the MOST useful when used as a student-centered investigation.
 Again, questioning needs to be well thought out, and guide students to arrive at conclusions.

 I used an already made GeoGebra file which looked at first principles, but carefully crafted an investigation which I printed and gave to students.
 In the past I have used this file to demonstrate and derive the formula for first principles.
 This year rather, in the investigation, I linked the curve give to a real-life application and used guiding questions to allow students to arrive at the formula for first principles themselves.